 Periods are always a struggle for a myriad of reasons.
 Between the cramps, the bloating, and the extreme range of emotions, it’s easy to forget to change your tampon every once in a while.
 Of course, you end up paying for your decision later when you’re faced with having to clean the period blood stains out of your underwear.
 It’s a cycle (literally) that never ends.
 Luckily, getting period stains out of your underwear doesn’t have to be a whole ordeal any longer, thanks to these helpful tips and tricks!

-Tips & Tricks On How To Get Period Blood Out of Underwear
+Tips & Tricks On How To Get Blood Out of Underwear

 There are many important tips to remember when treating the blood stains in your underwear for good.
 Not to mention, there are a number of different tricks worth trying as well, so read ahead to find out which trick works best for you!

 1. Be Fast, Not Furious

-A general rule of thumb for stains of all kinds, including period blood on underwear, is to wash the garment when the stain is fresh, rather than after it had time to set in.
-Waiting too long will make the stain harder to treat, so always remember to act quickly, and act swiftly.
+A general rule of thumb for stains of all kinds, including period blood on underwear, is to wash the garment when the stain is fresh rather than after it has had time to set in.
+Waiting too long will make the stain harder to treat, so always remember to act quickly.
 However, it is extremely vital that you don’t scrub too hard, or else you’ll risk damaging the underwear material.
 This could mean you might have to spend a little extra time treating the stain, but that shouldn’t be an issue for anyone looking to prolong the life of their underwear.
-A few lights, residual stains aren’t worth tossing a pair of underwear over, but an irreversible amount of damage is.
+A few light, residual stains aren’t worth tossing a pair of underwear over, but an irreversible amount of damage is.